Academic Affairs • 423.652.4737

 success over the past few years.
 Each year, King recognizes alumni from GPS who exemplify

 the University’s goals of excellence, achievement, and stewardship.
-The Graduate and Professional Studies Award for 2013 was presented to Robin Foreman for achievement and stewardship of the nursing profession.
+The Graduate and Professional Studies Award for 2013 was presented to Christina Blevins for her unwavering efforts to promote and sustain the heart of Bristol.

 In 2004, the King Alumni Office introduced an award to recognize those young alumni